Cyril9227/computer-vision-REST-API/README.md

 - The `REST_API_flask` contains the code to serve the trained model with an API built with flask.

-This assesment is designed to run on Google Colab but should be reproducible without (too much) hassle on any linux machine with a cuda enabled device.
+**This project is designed to run on Google Colab but should be reproducible without (too much) hassle on any linux machine with a cuda enabled device.**

+Please use `notebooks/object_recognition.ipynb` to run the deep learning code and `notebooks/object_recognition_REST_API.ipynb` to use the REST API.

 ## The Computer Vision part : Mask R-CNN model

+### Introduction

 In image classification problems, there is usually a single object of interest.
 For that specific object, we build models to predict whether that object belongs to a specific class.
 For example, given a picture of an animal, the model should tell you whether it is a cat or a dog.